carolcarriazo/carolcarriazo.github.io/_posts/poetry/04-08-16-childhood.md

 with water on the other side.
 They pull
 you into their arms.
 No – you want to say.
 The answer is there.
 Back there, back there –
 What is it?
-Something lost to drainpipes, somewhere.
+Something lost to drainpipes, *s*omewhere.